 I tire of these posts often and the kind of comments they enjoin from others.
 The key word and phrase they’re often looking for is “individualism” and the importance of initial conditions.

 I’d be curious to know how much innovation is spontaneous in comparison with how much was planned.
 When William Shockley invented the first transistor, he probably didn’t have the modern computer in mind.
 Or the digitalization of the world for that matter.
 A lot of these ideas are germs and some get built on and others don’t.
 Of those that receive work on them some fail and some succeed due to timing effects, wrong approaches, lack of funding, all manner of different things.
 New developments to some extent always require the free play of ideas, but there’s no reason why it specifically ‘has’ to appear in one place or the other.
 China first cast iron a thousand years before the Europeans did and for centuries Europe was the technological underdeveloped backwater of the rest of the world.
 There’s no reason why it ‘had’ to be that way.
-The Soviets originally had their own competition to the ARPANET that ultimately went sideways to due to their own ideological commitments.
+The Soviets originally had their own competition to the ARPANET that ultimately went sideways to due to their own ideological beliefs.
 You could argue there wasn’t enough independence of thought.
 Or perhaps they had the wrong ideological perspective.

 Diversity isn’t a good for its own sake.
 It has both its upsides and downsides and whatever else your opinion of it, you still have to figure out a way to live with it.

-Also as a side note to your side note(!) there was a book recently recommended to me by a friend who is eager to get me a copy and read it so I can give thoughts on it.
+Also as a side note to your side note(!) there was a book recently recommended to me by a friend who is eager to get me a copy and read it so I can give him my thoughts on it.
 In it, he said the author specifically mentions the patent system as one of the markers of a society’s relative decline in cultural and technological achievement.
 It’s an interesting barometer and one I hadn’t thought of originally.
 It probably does yield useful insights.

 As an aside it's a bit inaccurate, or at least incomplete to say Shockley invented the first transistor.
 Probably more accurate to say "contributed to the invention of" or "developed the bipolar junction transistor."